 6.3 Anti-Short Cycle - This is a built-in protection mechanism that increases the reliability of the compressor by protecting it from excessive short cycling.
 When the compressor goes off, due to any fault, emergency or if the cooling / heat pump heating setpoint is satisfied, a built-in 3-minute timer locks the compressor for that respective circuit out.
-This can be monitored and adjusted via Modbus by referencing the appropriate register.
+This can be monitored by referencing the appropriate MODBUS read only variable.
 However, it can only be monitored at the board level by waiting for the 3 minutes to elapse.